NickGlenn/Rehance-Forms/README.md

 # Rehance-Forms

 This library aims to ease the pain of creating forms in React.
-It offers support for handling validation and interaction states for both individual fields and the form as a whole.
-It is built to work with both native `<input>` elements or custom ones.
+It offers tools for handling validation and interaction states for both single fields or entire forms.
+It supports native `<input>`, but can easily be used with custom components.

 ## Getting Started